twrayden/express-mate/README.md

 # express-mate

-:star: Helper library that makes your life a little easier when working with Express REST APIs
+Helper library that makes your life a little easier when working with Express REST APIs

 ## Router